Nuclear suppression from coherent $J/\psi$ photoproduction at the Large Hadron Collider: Implications for nuclear PDFs

 \section{Implications for nuclear PDFs}

 As discussed in the Introduction, coherent $J/\psi$ photoproduction in Pb-Pb UPCs at the LHC can be used to obtain new constraints on the nuclear gluon distribution at small $x$.
-Indeed, at the leading logarithmic approximation of perturbative pQCD and in the static limit for the charmonium wave function~\cite{Ryskin:1992ui}, there is direct correspondence between the suppression factor of $S_{Pb}(x)$ and the ratio of the nuclear and nucleon gluon distributions $R_g(x,\mu^2)=g_A(x,\mu^2)/[A g_N(x,\mu^2)]$~\cite{Guzey:2013xba}
+Indeed, in the leading logarithmic approximation of perturbative pQCD and in the static limit for the charmonium wave function, the cross section of exclusive $J/\psi$ photoproduction is proportional to the gluon density of the target squared~\cite{Ryskin:1992ui}

+where $x=M_{J/\psi}^2/W_{\gamma p}^2$; $\mu$ is the factorization (resolution) scale determined by the mass of the charm quark.
+Applying this result to nuclear targets and accounting for the transverse momentum dependence via the nuclear form factor $F_A(t)$, one obtains~\cite{Guzey:2013qza}